yiwenwang47/equus/xyz/README.md

-# Utilities functions that deal with molecules as 3d graphs
+# Molecules as graphs with coordinates